blueag8/Photography_Website/README.md

 7. python3 manage.py migrate
 8. python3 manage.py createsuperuser

-If deploying via Heroku
+*If deploying via Heroku and using Gitpod*

-I found that pip3 install was not working as I had hoped for the installation and access of H
+I found that pip3 install was not working as I had hoped for the installation and access of Heroku via the command line.

+npm install -g heroku --classic
+heroku login